Where You Need Advance Reservations & Tickets In Florence Italy

 Various companies also offer guided museum tours that include a reserved museum admission.
 These fill up quickly too.
 For the Uffizi, you have quite a few options, including:

-For more information on the amazing Uffizi Gallery, here’s my guide to the Uffizi (with tips for visiting) and here for my DIY prep tips for the Uffizi.
+Tip: For more information on the amazing Uffizi Gallery, here’s my guide to the Uffizi and my DIY prep tips for the Uffizi.

 Michelangelo's David in the rotunda of the Galleria dell'Accademia in Florence